EtherD3v/Geometry-404/README.md

-# Jumping Square Game
+# Geometry-404

-> Simple vanilla javascript game inspired by Geometry Dash
+> Pure vanilla javascript game inspired by Geometry Dash

 You can clone the game with.. : ```gh repo clone SolarTypS/Geometry-404``` <br>
 ..And run : ```npm run dev```